riquito/Baobab/doc/source/index.rst

     14     15       horse
     =====  =======  =====

+    .. raw:: html

+        <div class="clearLeft"></div>

-In the image we can see how each node has two numbers (left and right) assigned to it during a depth-first traversal of the tree.
-Well, the nested set model is all about assigning this numbers and mantain them coherent whenever a node is inserted, moved or deleted.
+Each node in the graph has two numbers (left and right) assigned to it during a [#dfs]_ depth-first search of the tree: we assign the left (*lft*) value the first time we pass by and the right (*rgt*) value the following time.
+Well, the *nested set model* is all about assigning this numbers and mantain them coherent whenever a node is inserted, moved or deleted. :raw-html:`<br />`
 With this numbers in place we gain various benefits.
-The tree structure of the data his mantained in a relational database and we're able to do some really fast searches.
+The **tree structure** of the data is mantained in a relational database and we're able to do some really fast searches.
 Normally slow operations like finding the path between two nodes, knowing all the descendants of a node or discover if a node is ancestor of another are blazing fast.
-Too, the horizontal order is preserved without the need of others attributes.
+Too, **the horizontal order is preserved** without the need of others attributes.

-some simple properties ...
+Some simple properties of this data structure ...

-* root node has halways lft equals to 1.
+* root node has halways lft = 1
-* the number of a node's descendants is ⌊(rgt-left)/2⌋
+* the number of a node's descendants is ⌊(rgt-lft)/2⌋
-* the ancestors of a node have both lft ≤ nodeLft and rgt ≥ nodeRgt
+* the ancestors of a node have both lft < nodeLft and rgt > nodeRgt
+* a leaf has always rgt = lft+1

 This is just an introduction, if you want to know more about *nested set models* I suggest you to read [#joe_celko_trees]_ **Trees and hierarchies in SQL for smarties** and/or